KatherinneOlaya/Portafolio_DS_Projects/twitter_iphone17_nlp/README.md

-# 📊 Real-Time Sentiment Analysis of iPhone 17 Tweets
+# 📊 Real-Time Sentiment Analysis of iPhone 17 Tweetss

 This project performs **real-time sentiment analysis** on tweets related to the iPhone 17 and Apple events, using **Natural Language Processing (NLP)** and **Transformer models**.